-In the essay How to Talk about a Mountain, climber Jerath Head addresses the case when traditional custodians welcome your visit, but request you don’t climb the mountain.
+In the essay How to Talk about a Mountain, climber Jerath Head discusses when traditional custodians welcome your visit, but request you don’t climb the mountain.

 What is the desire to climb a mountain other than a wish to move, unbounded, through space?
 What is it to ignore the requests of Traditional Owners other than a wish to move, unbounded, across lines of power?Jareth Head, How to Talk about a Mountain published on killyourdarlings.com.au

 Cultural sensitivities is a discussion that comes up on social media often, particularly around the closure of Wollumbin (Mt Warning), and comments quickly become polarised.
-In my region, Picket Hill is a similar example of an area we choose not to explore.
+Where we live, Picket Hill is a local example of an area we choose not to explore.

 Leave no (digital) trace

-When walking, we try to practise and encourage leave no trace bushwalking that minimises our impact on the environment.
+We try to practise and encourage leave no trace bushwalking that minimises our impact on the environment.
 While the seven LNT principles don’t directly address digital traces, they can be adapted.
-Think before posting geotagged photos or GPX tracks; consider others, safety and park rules when taking and posting photos; include land stewardship and cultural notes in posts.
+Think before posting geotagged photos or GPX tracks; consider others, safety, and park rules when taking and posting photos; include land stewardship and cultural notes in posts.